inferno-collection/Docs/docs/station-alert/config.md

 This permission allows players to interact with the Station Computer to create Alerts.
 By default, this permission is granted to all players.

+### Use All Station Broadcast
+#### `InfernoStationAlert.Broadcast`
+This permission allows players to use the Station Computer to create all station Broadcasts.
+By default, this permission is only granted to admins (`group.admin`).

 ### Use Buzzer
 #### `InfernoStationAlert.Buzzer`
 This permission allows players to use the [`/stationalert buzzer`](usage/commands.md#stationalert-buzzer) command to open/close Doors from outside the Station.